Features

 For example, if your only entry is a button press at 0.50s and the end delay is 0.50s, the macro will hold that button pressed state for an additional 0.50 seconds before finishing, making the total duration 1.00s.
 Once the macro terminates after the end delay, all inputs are reset to their neutral states.

 Tap the End row at the bottom of the entry list to adjust the end delay.
+The dialog includes a Reset button that sets the delay back to zero.

 Triggers